 - Wotherspoon Danny, Burgin Shelley (2016) Sex and ontogenetic dietary shift in Pogona barbata, the Australian eastern bearded dragon.
 Australian Journal of Zoology 64, 14-20. doi.org/10.1071/ZO15019

 - Thompson, S. A., & Thompson, G. G. (2003).
 The western bearded dragon, Pogona minor (Squamata: Agamidae): An early lizard coloniser of rehabilitated areas.
 Journal of the Royal Society of Western Australia, 86, 1-6.

 - Ghaly, A. E., Mahmoud, N., & Dave, D. (2012).
 Nutrient Composition of Dandelions and its Potential as Human Food.
 American Journal of Biochemistry and Biotechnology, 8 (2), 118-127. doi:10.3844/ajbbsp.2012.118.127

 Providing any food in the bearded dragon diet comes down to the assessment of why, what are the benefits and potential harm.
 When it comes to hen eggs most will point to protein being the reason to feed them, yet insects generally provide far more protein.
 A mealworm adult can provide 0.237 mg/g protein, or an adult cricket 0.250 mg/g protein, yet eggs provide only 0.125 mg/g protein.
 The protein requirement for bearded dragons in their second year as they become omnivores is far less than that of the young.

-Eggs of any fowl has not been recorded in a bearded dragons natural diet in the wild.
-Whilst it is obvious that the bearded dragon diet natural is replaced in captivity providing something more akin to what nature gives them is less likely to introduce health issues later down the track.
+I have not been able to find any studies that have validated that bearded dragons eat eggs in the wild.
+Whilst it is obvious that the bearded dragon diet natural is replaced in captivity, providing something more akin to what nature gives them is less likely to introduce health issues later down the track.